Postpartum Belly: Timeline And When Will It Go Away?

 Image: IStock

-A well-balanced, low-calorie diet can help many mothers to lose weight in postpartum.
+A well-balanced, low-calorie post-pregnancy diet can help many mothers to lose weight.
 However, fad diets may do more harm than good.
 Mothers need nutritious foods for breast milk production and to recover from childbirth.
 So staying away from essential nutrients during this time can cause deficiencies.

 You may talk to your doctor or dietician about the calorie requirements based on your weight and activity levels.
 Including fresh fruits and vegetables, fiber-rich foods, whole grains, and avoiding high-sugar foods, high-fat foods, and junk foods with low nutritional value can help you maintain or lose weight in postpartum.